Osamah-ElRadaideh/medical_imaging_models/README.md

 # medical_imaging_models
 collection of models and implementations in medical imaging

-1- Brain Tumor MRI classification: CNN network to classify 3 types of brain tumors
+1- Brain Tumor MRI classification: CNN or ResNet34 networks to classify 3 types of brain tumors

 2 * -Unet implementation for retinal vessel segmentation.